 2002: A Record Year for Ferrari

-1-2 for the Schumacher brothers at the German Grand Prix of 2002.
+Niki Lauda in the MP4/1B at the Monaco Grand Prix 1982.
 Image courtesy Hoch-Zwei

 McLaren basically “stole” Honda off Williams for 1988 and although turbo engines would be banned as from the following year, the Japanese company still built a brand new engine, the RA 168E, specifically for McLaren, although they also supplied Team Lotus.
 Potentially, this would put the team at a disadvantage to those teams running naturally-aspirated engines, given that turbo boost was limited as was the amount of fuel used, which was free for the normally aspirated cars.
 So while most teams ran updated versions of the previous year’s cars to prepare for the new rules in 1989, the MP4/4 was a purpose-built weapon.
 Specifically, the engine was designed to run with the new 2.5 bar turbo boost and Honda engineers put a lot of effort into improving fuel consumption.

 The car was the work of project leader Steve Nichols and Neil Oatley, with Gordon Murray as technical director and the MP4/4 had a very reclined driving position, a trademark of Murray’s earlier work at Brabham.
 There had been some testing of the concepts involved in MP4/4 with the interim MP4/3B, one of which was sent to Honda’s Suzuka track in Japan, where Italian Emanuele Pirro would rack up thousands of miles of testing.
 The 3B was wheeled out of a garage at Silverstone on a bitterly cold December day in 1987 and a huge number of Honda engineers was on hand to work on fine tuning the engine to run with a small 150 litre fuel tank, as required by the rules and the lower boost pressure also required by the regulations.